Rchristiani/js-frameworks/README.md

 #JS Frameworks

-A small lesson on the three popular frameworks.
-Angular, Backbone, and Ember.
+A small lesson on the three popular frameworks for [HackerYou](http://hackeryou.com/).

-And a sample app written in all three.
+There is an example of the same app written in Angular, Backbone, and Ember.
+Each example can be found in their own folders in the repo.